-- Author(s) Andrew Cash, Chief Executive Officer Sponsor Andrew Cash, Chief Executive Officer Is your report for Approval / Consideration / Noting For noting an d discussion Links to the S TP (please tick) Reduce inequalities ✓ Join up health and care Invest and grow Treat the whole primary and ✓ person, mental community care and physical Standardise Simplify urgent ✓ acute hospital ✓ and emergency care ✓ acute hospital ✓ and emergency care Work with ✓ Create financial ✓ patients and the sustainability public to do Are there any resource implications (including Financial, Staffing etc)?
-N/A Summary of key issues This monthly paper from the System Lead of the South Yorkshire and Bassetlaw Integrated Care System (SYB ICS) provides a summary update on the work of the SYB ICS for the month of June 2020. (
+Author(s) Andrew Cash, Chief Executive Officer Sponsor Andrew Cash, Chief Executive Officer Is your report for Approval / Consideration / Noting For noting and For noting and discussion Links to the S TP (please tick) Reduce inequalities Standardis Acute hosp care Create fina sustainabil e Simplify urgent Sital and emergency Community care and physical Use the best technology Work with notial patients and the Are there any resource implications (including Financial, Staffing etc)?

+Summary of key issues

+This monthly paper from the System Lead of the South Yorkshire and Bassetlaw Integrated Care System (SYB ICS) provides a summary update on the work of the SYB ICS for the month of June 2020.